Care during Pregnancy

 A large percentage of this weight gain is from the baby, the placenta, and the increased volume of fluid in a woman’s body.
 Failing to gain sufficient weight can be harmful to the baby’s health.
 At the same time, pregnancy is not an excuse to become excessively heavy.
 Too much weight can complicate delivery, impede postpartum weight loss, and result in other complications such as hypertension.
 It is also harder to lose excess weight after pregnancy.

 The demands of pregnancy will require, on average, an additional 300 calories daily.
 In addition to extra calories, pregnant women should eat a nutritious diet based on the food groups and portions shown in the food guide pyramid devised by the U.S. Department of Agriculture, which provides specific amounts of food to be eaten daily.
-If you’re having trouble gaining weight, eat more breads and other grains, rather than consuming foods high in fat.
+If you’re having trouble gaining weight, eat more healthy foods, rather than consuming foods high in fat.
 If you’re gaining too much weight, reduce your consumption of high-fat foods like butter and margarine, packaged snack foods, salad dressings, and rich desserts.

 The National Research Council, which sets recommended daily amounts of nutrients, advises that pregnant women who eat a well-balanced diet don’t need vitamin and mineral supplements.
 Many women, however, may have trouble meeting the recommended amounts of iron, calcium, and folacin, and, depending on their diet, other nutrients as well.
 Women following a vegetarian diet, for example, may need additional zinc and possibly some B vitamins.
 Many doctors, therefore, will prescribe a supplement especially formulated for pregnant women to provide various essential nutrients.
 These supplements are not a substitute for a balanced diet; your health and that of your child depend on getting the bulk of your nutrients from foods.